cookiengineer/cookie.engineer/weblog/articles/linux-assembly-part-1-syscalls.md

 - `.text` section that contains defined `methods` and the references to them inside our program.
 - `.rodata` section that contains `read-only` binary data that cannot be changed.
 - `.data` section that contains `constants`, `strings` and changeable `variables`.
-- `.shstrtab` section that represents the section header table (that is the index of everything)
+- `.shstrtab` section that represents the section header table (that is the index of everything).

 You can read more about the `ELF` binary format in the official [ELF Specification Document](https://refspecs.linuxfoundation.org/elf/elf.pdf).